LogoJapan Suki

 Kuguri-iwa

-At 535 meters above sea level, the summit of Mount Misen offers breathtaking 360° panoramic views of Miyajima Island and the Seto Inland Sea.
+At 535 meters above sea level, enjoy 360° panoramic views of the Seto Inland Sea, Miyajima Island, and — on clear days — even Hiroshima.

 Summit Observatory